Merrimack hosts Kolliegbo and Niagara - WTOP News

 North Andover, Massachusetts; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Niagara visits Merrimack after Safiatu Kolliegbo scored 27 points in Niagara’s 65-57 loss to the Siena Saints.
+BOTTOM LINE: Niagara takes on Merrimack after Safiatu Kolliegbo scored 27 points in Niagara’s 65-57 loss to the Siena Saints.

-The Warriors have gone 4-0 at home.
-Merrimack gives up 60.8 points and has been outscored by 3.5 points per game.
+The Warriors are 4-0 on their home court.
+Merrimack has a 1-0 record in one-possession games.

 The Purple Eagles have gone 0-1 against MAAC opponents.
-Niagara is eighth in the MAAC with 11.3 assists per game led by Kolliegbo averaging 2.6.
+Niagara is fourth in the MAAC scoring 63.0 points per game and is shooting 36.8%.

-Merrimack’s average of 5.5 made 3-pointers per game this season is only 0.6 fewer made shots on average than the 6.1 per game Niagara gives up.
-Niagara averages 6.0 made 3-pointers per game this season, 0.9 more makes per game than Merrimack allows.
+Merrimack’s average of 5.5 made 3-pointers per game this season is just 0.6 fewer made shots on average than the 6.1 per game Niagara gives up.
+Niagara’s 36.8% shooting percentage from the field this season is 4.6 percentage points lower than Merrimack has given up to its opponents (41.4%).

 The Warriors and Purple Eagles square off Saturday for the first time in MAAC play this season.

-TOP PERFORMERS: Thalia Shepard is shooting 32.4% and averaging 10.7 points for the Warriors.
+TOP PERFORMERS: Thalia Shepard is scoring 10.7 points per game and averaging 3.6 rebounds for the Warriors.

 Kolliegbo is scoring 12.4 points per game and averaging 3.2 rebounds for the Purple Eagles.